HL7/cql/input/pages/04-logicalspecification.md

 For Date, DateTime, and Time values, the comparison is performed in the same way as it is for equality, except that if one input has a value for a given precision and the other does not, the comparison stops and the result is false, rather than null.
 As with equality, the second and millisecond precisions are combined and combined as a single precision using a decimal, with decimal equivalence semantics.

 For Code values, equivalence is defined based on the code and system elements only.
-The display and version elements are ignored for the purposes of determining Code equivalence.
+The display and version elements are ignored for the purpose of determining Code equivalence.

 For Concept values, equivalence is defined as a non-empty intersection of the codes in each Concept, using Code equivalence to determine the intersection.
 Note that an empty Concept is not equivalent to a null Concept.